- Research the current market conditions for starting a Pet Cremation business from an economic and sales and marketing standpoint.

 • Will you provide a pick up service for vet clinics and personal residences?
 Will you need vehicles and drivers?

 • Will you offer additional services?
 Euthanasia services: in home or at business location only?
-Grooming services for those who want to see their pet prior/during the cremation process?
+Grooming services for those who want to see their pet prior/during the cremation process? - Do you have a properly zoned building for pet cremation?

 • Understanding and succeeding with local planning and zoning officials can be a difficult process.
 Review local and planning code to see if your property and zoning is a permitted use for cremation.
 Get this zoning and cremation ruling in writing from the local authorities.

 • If cremation is not a permitted use, inquire if a Special Use permit can be obtained.
 Evaluate the planning and zoning staff response on a Special Use permit request to allow cremation at your location has any success.
 NOTE: public notice and public hearings related to cremation can create excessive local emotion and negative perceptions of your business.
-Your customers want cremation but generally not in their neighborhood.
+Your customers want cremation but generally not in their neighborhood. - Have existing structures on site evaluated for a cremation chamber that meets local code.
+If that is not possible, secure a location with excellent access to highways for animal transport in and cremated remains return.

 • Factors to consider: Door size, 8’x8’ minimum, Ceiling Height minimum 8’-6”, Total Floor Area (normally 12’ wide x 21’-6” long), Utility Locations, Natural Gas, Propane, Electrical, Internet Access, Roof Height, and Stack Elevation with respect to crematory and surrounding buildings.

-• If a new crematory area is being designed, make sure there is enough space for refrigeration, cremated remains processing and a safe storage of cremation containers/boxes/urns.
+• If a new crematory area is being designed, make sure there is enough space for refrigeration, cremated remains processing and a safe storage of cremation containers/boxes/urns. - Determine what cremation chamber fits your current and future cremation needs.

 • How many cremations do you forecast annually and in 5 years?